ms1515/Kubernetes-Basics/README.md

 - Check your secret is correct: even an extra space or a newline character introduced during installation can cause this without you even knowing it.
 - Copy the token exactly as is, from start to finish.
 Don't select the entire line as it may introduce newline or space/tab characters
-- ## Maybe ## your installation of k8 or knative-serving has a problem with pulling private images
+### Maybe your installed version of k8 or knative-serving has a problem with pulling private images

 ## Check your comtext ##